-For species with closed burrow systems: (pocket gophers and moles in some situations).
-Locate the main underground runway by probing with a smooth-sided rod 12 to 18 inches from a fresh mound.
+26.2.2 For species with closed burrow systems (pocket gophers and moles in some situations): Locate the main underground runway by probing with a smooth-sided rod 12 to 18 inches from a fresh mound.
 For pocket gophers, begin probing on the flat side of the mound.
 A sudden reduction in soil resistance to the probe indicates that the main runway has been located.
 Once the main runway is located, remove the probe and apply 2 to 4 tablets or 10 to 20 pellets through the probe hole.
-Adjust treatment rate according to the level of soil moisture, using more pellets or tablets if the soil is relatively dry.
+Adjust treatment rate according to the level of soil moisture, using more tablets or pellets if the soil is relatively dry.
 Do not treat if soil is extremely dry or if there are no signs of recent gopher or mole activity.
 Make a tight seal to close probe hole by using a clod of soil or a sod plug to cover the hole or by using the heel of your shoe to push sod and/or soil over the surface opening.
 If the probe hole is more than one inch in diameter, place crumpled paper in the hole before closing it with soil and/or sod.
 Two days after treatment, you may check area for residual pest activity by poking holes in main runways of burrow systems, flagging holes and inspecting them two days later.
-You should retreat all reclosed systems, on both sides of the plug.
-THIS PRODUCT MUST NOT BE APPLIED INTO A BURROW SYSTEM THAT IS WITHIN 100 FEET OF A BUILDING THAT IS, OR MAY BE, OCCUPIED BY HUMANS, AND/OR DOMESTIC ANI-MALS.
+You should retreat all reclosed systems on both sides of the plug.